vidarh/ruby-x11/README.md

-Ruby X11
+Pure X11
 ========

+This library is now on Rubygems.org as "pure-X11" as I (vidarh) has not had a response from the original author.
+If that should change, I'll be happy to upstread everything.

 (under-development) Pure Ruby implementation of the X Window System Protocol.
-This library is based off of Mathieu Bouchard's work on his RubyX11 project.
+This library is based off of Mathieu Bouchard's work on his RubyX11 project, and Richard Ramsdens excellent start on Ruby-X11.

 Contributors
 ------------